Did you know...

 This answer is incorrect.

-Socially, she should be able to engage in pretend play and be able to help to put things away.
-In terms of motor function, she should be able to climb stairs with alternate feet and copy a vertical line.
+Socially, she should be able to play with other children and use the toilet alone.
+In terms of motor function, she should be able to copy a square and a cross, hop on one foot, and use scissors to cut out pictures.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 5